-The user that provides the possibility to view the track of a unit must have the Query reports or messages right.
+The user that provides the possibility to view the track of a unit must have the Request reports and messages right.

 Below, you select the units whose location you want to share.
 The selection is made in the list on the left.
 Transfer the required units to the list on the right (use double clicks or the Add button).

 For the convenience of choosing units or unit groups, the contents of the list can be changed using the filter above it.
 The following variants are available: All, Units, Unit groups, Units outside groups.
 To find the required unit quickly, you can also use the dynamic filter.

 Sensors with their values and metrics can also be shown in the locator.
 To do this, it is necessary to enable the corresponding option and indicate the masks of the sensors to be displayed.

 To generate the link, click OK.
 To dismiss the changes, press Cancel.